Multipass Tutorial - macOS

 sudo apt install apache2

-Now, let’s open a browser and type in the IP address of the instance into the address bar.
-We should now see the default Apache homepage.
+Open a browser and type in the IP address of your instance into the address bar.
+You should now see the default Apache homepage.

-Just like that, we’ve got a web server running in a Multipass instance!
+Just like that, you’ve got a web server running in a Multipass instance!

-We can use this web server locally for any kind of local development or testing we like.
-If however, we want to access this web server from the internet (e.g. from a different computer), we need an instance that is exposed to the external network.
+You can use this web server locally for any kind of local development or testing.
+However, if you want to access this web server from the internet (for instance, a different computer), you need an instance that is exposed to the external network.

 Launch from a Blueprint to run Docker containers